nledford/Pi-Hole-VPS-Tutorial/README.md

   - Choose a hostname, e.g. `nledford-pihole`
   - Click the **Create** button

-DigitalOcean will start the process of creating the droplet for you and will send you an email containing the root password for your droplet.
-We will need that root password before we can log into and configure our new droplet.
+**DigitalOcean** will start the process of creating the Droplet for you and will send you an email containing the root password for your Droplet.
+We will need that root passphrase before we can log into and configure our new droplet.
 The root password will be changed after your first login.

 ## Initial Server Setup

 Once you have created your droplet, you should be redirected to the [Droplets page](https://cloud.digitalocean.com/droplets) that lists all of your Droplets and Volumes.
-You will need the IP address and your root password to log into your new droplet.
+You will need the IP address and your root passphrase to log into your new droplet.
 We will be using `ssh` to remotely log into the Droplet and configure it.
 If you are on a Unix-based operating system, it should already be installed.
 If you are Windows, you will need to install [PuTTY](http://www.putty.org/).

-This section essentially covers all of the steps from [DigitalOcean's tutorial for setting up Ubuntu](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04), but with a few differences.
-We will be creating a specific user, `pi`, that will use for logging into the VPS and handling the `.ovpn` files generated by PiVPN.
+This section essentially covers all of the steps from [**DigitalOcean**'s tutorial for setting up Ubuntu](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04), but with a few differences.
+We will be creating a specific user, `pi`, that will use for logging into our Droplet and handling the `.ovpn` files generated by **PiVPN**.

-### Root Login
+### `root` Login

-- When you have your server's IP address and root password, log into the server as the `root` user
+- When you have your server's IP address and root passphrase, log into the server as the `root` user
     ```shell
     ssh root@your_server_ip
     ```
-- You will be asked to create a new password.
-Although we will be disabling password authentication, be sure to create a secure password anyway.
+- You will be asked to create a new passphrase.
+Although we will be disabling password authentication, be sure to create or [generate](http://passwordsgenerator.net/) a secure passphrase anyway.
 - Create new user `pi`
     ```shell
     adduser pi